 11-28-1928 – 07-30-2002 A.E.
 Dyson (Tony Dyson) – Born in Paddington, London, England.
 He was a British literary critic, university lecturer, educational activist, and gay rights campaigner.
 In 1958, he formed the Homosexual Law Reform Society (HLRS) to repeal the law regarding homosexuality (The law was repealed in 1967).
 It was during this time that Dyson met Cliff Tucker, a senior executive at British Petroleum, a Labor Party councillor and a magistrate.
 They lived together for 35 years until Tucker’s death in 1993.
 Dyson followed Tucker’s final wishes and bequeathed the proceeds of their Hampstead home to Tucker’s alma mater, the University of Wales, Lampeter.
 As a result, there is now a scholarship and lecture theatre which is named after Tucker and a Fellowship in Poetry named for Dyson.
 In July 2002, Dyson died from leukemia.

 11-28-1978 Siri Hall Arnøy – Place of birth unknown.
 She is a former Norwegian politician.
 Arnøy was a member of Parliament from 2001 to 2005.
 From October 2005 to January 2006, she was the political advisor for the Minister of Finance and a deputy representative for the term 2005 – 2009.
 She is openly lesbian.
 In 2012, she earned a Ph.D. from the Norwegian University of Science and Technology.

 11-28-1983 Rostam Batmanglij – Place of birth unknown.
 He grew up in Washington D.C.
 His parents are both Iranian and arrived in D.C. in 1983.
-He is an American songwriter, musician and producer and multi-instrumentalist.
+He is an American songwriter, musician, producer and is multi-instrumentalist.
 He was with the group Vampire Weekend and electro-soul group Discovery.
 He is openly gay and talked about his sexual orientation in the magazine Out.
 He was on Out’s 3rd Annual 100 Most Eligible Bachelors (2013).